School gets bomb threats after 'woke ideology' tweet with librarian's name

-Tulsa Police have responded twice in two days to ensure safety at Ellen Ochoa Elementary School after bomb threats following a tweet about an educator promoting "woke ideology."
+Tulsa police have responded twice in two days to ensure safety at Ellen Ochoa Elementary School after bomb threats were made following a tweet about an educator promoting "woke ideology."

-Classes resumed late Wednesday morning at the Union Public Schools site, 12000 E. 31st St., after a search of the campus during a brief shelter-in-place, according to a Tulsa Police news release.
+Classes resumed late Wednesday morning at the Union Public Schools site at 12000 E. 31st St. after a search of the campus during a brief time of sheltering in place, according to a Tulsa Police Department news release.

 People are also reading…